 No matter who you choose to book with, here are some basic suggestions.
 If you are on Maui between December and early April, DO A WHALE WATCHING TRIP.
 It is an inspiring experience that the whole family will enjoy.
 I mean it, even my youngest (in the kayak to the left) is thrilled by the sight of the whales.
 My preference if you want to go in a big boat is to go with Pacific Whale Foundation, as they are truly the experts.
 However, I definitely think it is best to see the whales from a kayak or canoe.
 If you decide to try your luck getting semi-close in a kayak, please go with a guided group.
 They know all the laws, and will keep you and the whales safe.
-The photo above was taken about a mile off the coast of Makena.
+The photo to the left was taken about a mile off the coast of Makena.
 We were with South Pacific Kayaks (booked through Maui Sights and Treasures) and had an AMAZING experience.
 We had an even closer experience near Cove Park in Kihei while on an excursion with Blue Soul Maui in an Outrigger Canoe.
 It was breath-taking and I can't imagine ever getting closer to these awesome creatures.
 A once in a lifetime experience!

 Take the time (one full day) to drive the road to Hana.
 You will find lots of waterfalls, gorgeous scenery, incredible ocean vistas, lots of tropical foliage, etc. It is a very curvy drive, so plan carefully if you have anyone that gets car sick.
 I suggest a convertible for this trip as it helps to alleviate the car sick problems, AND has the bonus of putting you much more intimately into the scenery, which is spectacular.
 All, and I mean ALL, of my favorite scenery shots of Maui come from the road to Hana.
 It never fails to amaze.
 Now, I'm from Colorado, so narrow, winding roads are no big deal to me.
 BUT, they do bother some people, so be aware that the road to Hana IS VERY CURVY AND NARROW.
 It is also worth every minute!!
 Pack lots of drinks and snacks, take your camera, suits and towels, and a jacket.
 You are likely to run into rain.
 Enjoy!!